Samsar4/Ethical-Hacking-Labs/README.md

 * * *

 ## ⚙️ Core Knowledge:
 First things first, you really need to understand how things work before start to disassembly, look for vulnerable components and exploit things, right?
-Imagine attacking a giant castle with your bare hands?
-The castle is made by hundreds of stone walls, towers, doors, guards and traps.
-Strategy means overall knowledge.

 **The required core knowledge is about networking, systems, coding and technology in general.**